-- When you are protecting AM with a load balancer or proxy service, configure your container so that AM can trust the load balancer or proxy service. - The container for each instance in the site must trust any certificate authorities (CA) used to sign certificates used by other instances in the site in order to communicate using SSL. - AM authentication can depend on information about the user to authenticate, such as the IP address where the request originated.
+- When you are protecting AM with a load balancer or proxy service, configure your container so that AM can trust the load balancer or proxy service. - The container for each instance in the site must trust any certificate authorities (CA) used to sign certificates used by other instances in the site in order to communicate using SSL. - Successful authentication can depend on information about the authenticating user, such as the IP address where the request originated.
 When AM is accessed through a load balancer or proxy layer, pass this information along using request headers.
 Also, configure AM to consume and to forward the headers as necessary.
-Refer to "Handling HTTP Request Headers" in the Setup Guide for details.
+Learn more in Handle HTTP request headers.